RSGallery2/RSG2_UpdateServer/README.md

 # RSG2_UpdateServer
-## UpdateServer files for project RSGallery2 componentn , modules and plugins
+## UpdateServer files for RSGallery2 project, its component, modules and plugins

-Extension's manifest files to pull updates and check for actual version
+Extension's manifest files to check for actual version and easy pull updates from within joomla web page

   > will be filled later